-I just spent the past 5 hours (11 PM to 4 AM) trying to figure out how to create an ebook cover and adjust colour on an image.
+I just spent the past 5 hours (11 PM to 4 AM of May 2013) trying to figure out how to create an e-book cover and adjust colour on an image.
 Okay, some of you might be going “duah”.
 Thing is, I’m not a graphic artist and I don’t draw.
 Illustrator and Photoshop are alien to me.
+(Update: Photoshop has become a bit less alien to me and I use it a lot more than Illustrator, except when images like the ones in this example don’t open in Photoshop for some reason.)
 Needless to say the image wouldn’t open in Photoshop.
 And now you’re wondering, from someone who makes videos, WHY am I trying to create an e-book cover.
 Simple, so I can sell my own e-books on my website.
+(Update: Although other projects have priority on the e-book, it still is in the works.)
 I did mention I had a series of short stories I wanted to self-publish.
+(Update: those short stories are now chapters of a longer one.)
 What I found was that I can do all this with Powerpoint and Adobe ImageReady.
 Let me share with you what I discovered.

 E-book cover?
 I found a link to a blog where a guy, William King, who publishes e-books regularly explains how to use Powerpoint to create your e-book cover.
-Point by point (no pun intended): You can find images on websites that sell them at a nice low cost, adjust the image to make it a bit different so that it’s not exactly the same (in case your neighbour’s using the same image, type thing).
-Create a Powerpoint document, select a background colour, insert the image and adjust it, insert text boxes for your title, author area, anything you want to put on there, play around with font and styles and voilà.
+Point by point (no pun intended): You can find images on websites that sell them at a nice low cost (royalty free images), and adjust the image to make it a bit different so that it’s not exactly the same (in case your neighbour’s using the same image, type thing).
+You can create a Powerpoint document, select a background colour, insert the image and adjust it, insert text boxes for your title, author area, anything you want to put on there, play around with font and styles, and voilà.
 I suggest you visit the blog where Mr. King explains in full details how to do this (it was very helpful for me and didn’t consume too much time).

 See below the original with the white/beige dress and then my version with the lilac dress.